 Use Mr. Vedder's trademarks in a form that distinguishes them from the text around them, such as by capitalization, bold or italic fonts, or with quotation marks.
 Any use of registered trademarks listed above should include the ® symbol immediately after the first usage (e.g., “VESC® Tool is open source….”).
 Any use of unregistered trademarks listed above should include a TM immediately after the first usage (e.g., “Vedder TM community seeks to secure….”)

 Do not use Mr. Vedder's trademarks in a manner that would disparage Mr. Vedders projects (e.g., untruthful advertising, false/misleading promotional materials, etc.).

-Do not use a logo of Mr. Vedder on the cover of a book or magazine or a product without written permission from Mr. Vedder.
+Do not use a logo of Mr. Vedder on the cover of a book or magazine, for software or hardware or any other product without written permission from Mr. Vedder.

 Do not use Mr. Vedder's trademarks more prominently than your own company, product or service name.

 Do not use Mr. Vedder's trademarks more often than needed to communicate compatibility or interoperability of software or products.

 Do not use Mr. Vedder's trademarks as auction/website/product title.

 The product name/title can't contain Mr. Vedder's trademarks.